i2group/analyze/documentation/developer_essentials_deploying.md

     3. Back inside the **Servers** tab, start the server.
 When the startup process completes, you have a running instance of i2 Analyze that you can control through Eclipse.

-10. Repeat step 16 to start the development version of the `awc` application.
+10. Repeat the previous step to start the development version of the `awc` application.
     Note: When you start the `awc` application, the **Console** tab displays error messages about problems with `SLF4J`.
 These errors are benign, and you can safely ignore them here.
+    If you see error messages about the Solr indexing service, run the following command at your command prompt to ensure that the service is running:

+    ``` pre
+    build -t startSolr -s awc
+    ```

 11. If you have not done so recently, use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.
 12. To test the applications, you must connect to the deployment using one of the supported clients.
 See <a href="http://www.ibm.com/support/knowledgecenter/SSXVXZ/com.ibm.i2.deploy.example.doc/connecting_to_clients.md" class="xref">Connecting to clients</a> for more information.